PSSRA/pssra.github.io/content/join/bylaws.md

 Any individual who agrees with this Chapter's purpose and is not disqualified by the limitations listed in Article 3, Section 1 of the national bylaws may join as a provisional member by paying dues to the Socialist Rifle Association.
 Provisional members shall have access to National SRA resources such as the Forum, but will not have access to Chapter resources, Chapter general meetings, or Chapter in-person events until becoming full members.

 Individuals falling within the geographic boundaries of the Chapter who do not wish to join the National level Organization may elect to become a **Local Comrade** of the Chapter.
 After providing a donation to the Chapter they become a provisional local comrade of the chapter.
 Provisional local comrades will not have access to Chapter resources, Chapter general meetings, or Chapter in-person events until becoming full local comrades.
-Except as otherwise explicitly stated, all provisions of the Chapter bylways pertaining to Chapter members also pertain to Chapter local comrades, including but not limited to: access to internal communications, ability to serve on committees, and access to in-person range days and events.
+Except as otherwise explicitly stated, all provisions of the Chapter bylways pertaining to Chapter members also pertain to Chapter local comrades, including but not limited to: access to internal communications; ability to serve on committees or in leadership roles other than Liaison, Secretary, and Treasurer; and access to in-person range days and events.
 All membership disqualifications that apply to members also apply to local comrades.

 To become a full member or full local comrade of the Organization and the Chapter, a provisional member or provisional local comrade shall undergo a vetting process.
 A provisional member or provisional local comrade shall be contacted by the Secretary and provided with the ability to attend a vetting interview, either in-person or virtual call with video for the provisional member or provisional local comrade.
 The Chapter Vetting Chair will assign three or more members of the Vetting Committee to attend the interview.
 The Secretary or Vetting Chair may serve on the Vetting Committee.

-This interview shall consist, at minimum, questions regarding the provisional member or provisional local comrade's reasons for joining the SRA, what brought them to a leftist understanding, their goals for their participation in the SRA, what they would like to see the SRA doing, their previous involvement in leftist organizing, mutual aid and/or direct action, and their involvement in communities that the Socialist Rifle Association has a vested interest in getting involved with; i.e. those stated in Article Two, Section One.
-The Vetting Committee will maintain an up-to-date Standard Operating Procedure with questions to ask the new provisional member or provisional local comrade.
+This interview shall consist, at minimum, questions regarding the provisional member or provisional local comrade's reasons for joining the SRA; what brought them to a leftist understanding; their goals for their participation in the SRA; their previous involvement in leftist organizing, mutual aid and/or direct action; and confirmation that they are not subject to any membership prohibitions of the Chapter or Organization.
+The Vetting Chair will maintain an up-to-date Standard Operating Procedure with questions to ask the new provisional member or provisional local comrade.
 Other full members or full local comrades of the Chapter may, at times, suggest new questions.

-If both the Committee members agree that no suspicious or otherwise questionable responses were given, the provisional member or provisional local comrade will gain access to Chapter educational resources, Chapter general meetings, and Chapter in-person events.
+If the Committee members agree that no suspicious or otherwise questionable responses were given, the provisional member or provisional local comrade will gain access to Chapter educational resources, Chapter general meetings, and Chapter in-person events.
 After vetting, provisional members and provisional local comrades become full members and full local comrades, respectively, of the Chapter.
 Members (not local comrades) shall be nominated for ascension with the national Organization, vouched for by the Secretary and the Vetting Chair.

-The CCC may elect to gate some non-educational Chapter resources and discussion fora behind attending an in-person educational event, requirements for which are at the CCC and firearms workstream leads' discretion.
-At the CCC and firearms training workstream leads' discretion, the CCC may choose an expiration period after a member's last in-person class attendance at which time the member loses access to these non-educational resources.
+The CCC may elect to gate some non-educational Chapter resources and discussion fora behind attending an in-person educational event, requirements for which are at the CCC and firearms training committee's discretion.
+At the CCC and firearms training committees discretion, the CCC may choose an expiration period after a member's last in-person class attendance at which time the member loses access to these non-educational resources.

 The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.